DingyiYang/dingyiyang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a postdoctoral researcher at Nanyang Technological University.
+I am a postdoctoral researcher at Nanyang Technological University, and will join Tianjin University as an Associate Researcher.
 I received my PhD from Renmin University of China, advised by Prof. [Qin Jin](https://www.jin-qin.com/).
 My research focuses on Vision and Language, involving cross-modal generation, video understanding, and automatic evaluation.
 Currently, I am exploring long-context multimodal understanding and intention understanding.

 # 🔥 News
+- *2026.07*: One paper is accepted by ACM MM 2026.
 - *2026.04*: Two papers are accepted by ACL 2026.
 - *2026.03*: Our work on knowledge tracking in ToM [Are LLMs Smarter Than Chimpanzees?
 An Evaluation on Perspective Taking and Knowledge State Estimation](https://arxiv.org/pdf/2601.12410) is released.
 - *2025.07*: [What Matters in Evaluating Book-Length Stories?
 A Systematic Study of Long Story Evaluation](https://aclanthology.org/2024.acl-long.513.pdf) is accepted by ACL 2025.